Skip to main content

 Students who have completed primary education have the right to enrol in music lower secondary schools, following a selection procedure conducted by a special committee, whose composition is specific to each school.

 Graduates from the relevant lower secondary music schools enrol in grade Α of upper secondary music schools.
-Other general lykeio graduates (successful in graduate admission examinations) can also enrol, if there are vacancies.
+Other general upper secondary school graduates can also enrol, provided they are successful in admission examinations and there are vacancies in the school.

 Art schools

-Kallitechnika scholeia (art schools) were founded, according to law 3194/2003.
+Art schools (Kallitechnika scholeia) were founded, according to l.
+3194/2003.
 They include the following study fields:

 • Visual arts